Backwater restoration in the Maidenhead to Teddington catchment

 • Lack of awareness and management: insufficient knowledge and lack of targeted conservation efforts can result in inadequate protection and management of backwaters.

-In order to address these challenges, Thames21 has worked with our partners to pinpoint these backwaters in order to restore them throughout the Maidenhead to Teddington Catchment.
+In order to address these challenges, Thames21 has worked with our partners to map and assess backwaters throughout the Maidenhead to Teddington Catchment.
 Through the mapping tool, opportunities and priority areas were identified, enabling targeted restoration efforts.

 The mapping tool was completed in March 2024 and can be found here: